kfoozminus/cheatsheets/kubernetes.md

 - `NodePort` e.g, `1234:31562/TCP`, an object in the cluster will access the service by `ClusterIP:1234` and from outside the cluster, `minikubeip:31562`.

-# Common config name meaning
-- `Generation` increases if anything is changed in config